Trump rails against 'crazy' Democrats, says he doesn't believe 'they love our country'

 "She's nuts," he told the crowd at a packed stadium in Dallas.

-"At stake in this fight is the survival of American democracy itself.
-Don't kid yourselves," Trump said, claiming about the Democrats, "I really don't believe anymore that they love our country."
+The comments come as the House continues its quickly unfolding inquiry into Trump's dealings with Ukraine, deposing witness after witness as they build their case.
+But Trump and his campaign have tried to turn the inquiry his way, accusing Democrats of using the constitutional process to try to overturn the results of the 2016 election.

-The comments come as Democrats continue their quickly unfolding inquiry, deposing witness after witness as they build their case.
-But Trump and his campaign have tried to turn the inquiry into a rallying call for his supporters, accusing Democrats of using the constitutional process to try to overturn the results of the 2016 election.
+"They're coming after and fighting you and we never lose," he said, predicting the 2020 election will be "a landslide" for Republicans, despite polling showing him lagging behind.

-"They're coming after and fighting you and we never lose," Trump said, predicting the 2020 election will be "a landslide" for Republicans, despite polling showing him lagging behind.
+Trump also continued his attacks on former Vice-President Joe Biden, and his son, Hunter's work for a Ukraine energy company.
+Trump's efforts to pressure Ukraine to investigate the Biden family are at the heart of the Democrats' inquiry into whether Trump compromised national security and used his office to try to bolster his 2020 chances by pushing foreign governments to investigate one of his Democratic rivals.

 Trump's day included a tour of a new Louis Vuitton leather workshop in north central Texas and a fundraiser in Fort Worth that, combined with a pre-rally reception in Dallas, brought in $5.5 million, according to the Republican National Committee.